MC1137601 - Additional document processing rule actions for Microsoft SharePoint libraries

 Summary

-SharePoint libraries will gain new document processing rule actions—copy file to, move file to, and set content type—available to users with edit permissions.
-Rolling out late August to early September 2025, these enable automated file management based on metadata, with up to 15 rules per library.
+Microsoft SharePoint libraries will gain new document processing rule actions—copy file to, move file to, and set content type—rolling out from late August to mid-September 2025.
+These enable automated file management based on metadata for users with edit permissions.
+Users should prepare by informing teams and reviewing existing rules.

 More information